Setting up JWT SSO

 NOTE

-For Ex.
-If a project is configured in the OpenID standard with Okta as IdP, the SAML and the JWT options would be disabled.
+For example, if a project is configured in the OpenID standard with Okta as IdP, the SAML and the JWT options would be deactivated.

 Creating a JWT